JochenC/JochenC.github.io/_publications/2025-06-01-frequency-prediction-neural-ode.md

 collection: publications
 category: manuscripts
 permalink: /publication/2025-06-01-frequency-prediction-neural-ode
 excerpt: "This paper presents a novel application of Neural Ordinary Differential Equations (NODEs) to predict power system frequency dynamics.
-The approach offers a data-driven solution for real-time frequency monitoring and control."
+The approach offers a data-driven solution for real-time frequency monitoring and control.
+More information about this project can be found [here](https://mert-node.vercel.app/) "
 date: 2025-06-01
 venue: "Sustainable Energy, Grids and Networks (accepted)"
 paperurl: https://doi.org/10.1016/j.segan.2025.101815